Introduction

 Who Should Read This Book?

-When writing this book, I had a broad audience in my mind.
-The article should be helpful to both technical and non-technical people.
-The book can help IT architects to better understand their value and place in a broader organization.
+When writing this book, I had a broad audience in mind.
+The articles should be helpful to both technical and non-technical people.
+The book can help IT architects better understand their value and place in a broader organization.
 I also hope the articles show the wider audience the benefits of staying close to and well-connected with architects.

 Key Influences